leonkoech/Easydjango/readme.md

 **easydjango is an automation software for creating django webapps with one command.**

-I created the project to help me easily create a django project and save lots of time, it also automatically runs the server and opens the browser with selenium after it has created the webapp
+I created easydjango to help me easily create django projects (I'm kind of lazy sometimes) and save deverlopment time

+Easydjango also automatically runs the server and opens the browser with selenium after it has created the webapp

+## Usage

 ``easydjango create [project_name] [app_name] [optional:port_number]``